Inf1n1ty0/PositronWiki/Printers/Positron/Hardware/Extruder.md

 ### Install Primary Gear
 ---
 ![motor_plate_3.gif](/extruderguide/motor_plate_3.gif)
-- Slide the Primary Gear onto the CNC Shaft.
+- Slide the Primary Gear onto the Spider Shaft.
-- Line up the hole in the Gear with the flat spot on the CNC Shaft.
+- Line up the hole in the Gear with the flat spot on the Spider Shaft.
 - Screw in the Set Screw through the gear and stop right before it touches the flat spot.
-- Now slide the gear all the way down the CNC shaft until the Set Screw hits the end of the flat spot.
+- Now slide the gear all the way down the Spider Shaft until the Set Screw hits the end of the flat spot.
 - Tightened down the Set Screw until the gear doesn't move, the height of the gear will be adjusted later.
 - Place the MR148ZZ bearing on the end of the shaft and get ready for the next step.